oussamaouardini/Document-Management-App/README.md

 • User (Employee)

-  ➢ Registration
+  - Registration
-  ➢ Authentication
+  - Authentication
-  ➢ Add files
+  - Add files
-  ➢ Edit files if (he has access)
+  - Edit files if (he has access)
-  ➢ Delete files (he has access)
+  - Delete files (he has access)

 • Admin (Director)

-  ➢ Authentication
+  - Authentication
-  ➢ Add files
+  - Add files
-  ➢ Edit files
+  - Edit files
-  ➢ Delete files
+  - Delete files
-  ➢ Add Users
+  - Add Users

 ## Development

 ### Setup

-first of all clone the repository then crete a firebase project, then copy past the cretentials of the project in the app.component.ts file for both admin and users projects. after that run in the terminal ' npm install ' and ' ng serve --open ' to serve the project.
+first of all clone the repository then crete a firebase project, then copy past the credentials of the project in the app.component.ts file for both admin and users projects. after that run in the terminal ' npm install ' and ' ng serve --open ' to serve the project.